Safety Instructions (ace, ace 2)#

 Basler may use Loctite as an additive in the production process of Basler cameras.

-- Do not open the camera housing.
+- Don't open the camera housing.
 Touching internal components may damage them.

 - Prevent ingress or insertion of any foreign substances into the camera housing.
 If operated with any foreign substances inside, the camera may fail or cause a fire.

-- Do not remove the camera's serial number label.
+- Don't remove the camera's serial number label.

-- Do not operate the camera in the vicinity of strong electromagnetic fields.
+- Don't operate the camera in the vicinity of strong electromagnetic fields.
 Avoid electrostatic charging.
 For more information, see Avoiding EMI and ESD Problems.

 - Transport and store the camera in its original packaging only.
-Do not discard the packaging.
+Don't discard the packaging.

-- If possible, do not clean the sensor.
+- Avoid cleaning the sensor.
 If you must clean it, follow the cleaning instructions, which will also tell you about cleaning the camera housing.

 - Read the camera documentation carefully before using the camera.